Sensei-Node/near/README.md

 # Introduction

-- Install Near core and Near-Cli
+- Install `Near Core` and `Near-CLI`
-- Before completing this guide, your must first create a wallet:
+- Before completing this guide, your `MUST` first create a Wallet:

 - Shardnet: [wallet.shardnet.near.org](https://wallet.shardnet.near.org)
 - Mainnet: [wallet.near.org](https://wallet.near.org)

 # Deploy Server

-For this guide we have used an `Azure VM` to install the `Near node`, we have used their CLI but it could also be deployed trough their website.
+- For this guide we have used an `Azure VM` to install the `Near node`, we have used their CLI but it could also be deployed trough their website.

 ![Azure_VM](azure-vm.png)

-The important thing is that the machine meets the minimum requirements for `Near` to run and sufficient disk to store the blockchain.
+- The important thing is that the machine meets the minimum requirements for `Near` to run and sufficient disk to store the blockchain.
 For shardnet chunk producers, the required hardware is as following:

 | Hardware       | Chunk-Only Producer  Specifications                                   |
 | -------------- | ---------------------------------------------------------------       |